 Research in mathematical physics ranges between discreet models of statistical mechanics and mathematical models for quantum field theories.
 The main tools we use are from Algebraic Geometry and Topology, Representation theory, and Graph Theory.

-Supervisors: Dr Grant, Dr Hepworth, Professor Kedra, Professor Levi, Dr Libman, Dr Patchkoria.
+Supervisors: Dr Grant, Dr Hebestreit, Dr Hepworth, Professor Kedra, Professor Levi, Dr Libman, Dr Patchkoria.

 The main themes of applied algebraic topology we study are in applications of combinatorial and algebraic topology to neuroscience (Levi), and topological robotics (Grant).